 No, you cannot legally buy contact lenses in the United States without a current, valid prescription.
-We’re very sorry, but it had to be said.

 Ask your eye doctor about trying contacts.
 Your doctor will help you to find the best possible lens and will make sure they fit correctly.
-Typically the doctor will see you for a contact lens fitting and examination, and will teach you how take good care of your contacts.
+Typically, the doctor will see you for a contact lens fitting and examination, and will teach you how take good care of your contacts.
 Then they will give you a chance to wear them for a week or two to see how they work for you.

 But before you visit your eye doctor, check out our contact lens finder to learn more about different contact lenses and which might be best for your eyes.
 Then take the list of recommended lenses to the doctor’s office to get things started.